lucialand/lucia-docs/docs/essentials/attributeBinding.md

 title: Attribute Binding
 ---

 You can also bind attributes to elements.
 Below is an example of URL binding to an `<a>` tag using the `l-bind` directive.
+If the computed value is false or undefined, the attribute will be detached.

 ```html
 <div l-use="AttributeBinding">